 Below is another example to illustrate that you MUST know the regular prices:

 For years, a local supermarket has run a MAJOR SALE in January.
 They named the sale the “Can-Can Sale” and they blitz the public with Moulin Rouge French Can-Can dancers (the music is catchy) starting several weeks PRIOR to the sale.
 They spend a significant amount of money on this gimmick, and always with the music because they are “conditioning” the general public.
 The entire charade is to get the people to focus on the excitement of the upcoming fantastic sale rather than on the prices.

 - Of interest to me, about two years ago, the “Can-Can Sale” also began running in July.

 - Next change, this past January, the sale ran for two weeks back-to-back.

 - Weekly circulars that suddenly appear EVERYWHERE.
 (Those circulars are not cheap).
 It seemed no matter what channel you watched on television, you heard the Moulin Rouge jingle!

 People showed up for the sale in droves and yanked products off the shelves at the speed of light – and by the case (rather than each item).
 It was actually comical.
 Because I now know what the regular prices are, I also saw instantly that MOST of those “sale” items were priced at their regular prices.
 They had a BRIGHT YELLOW CAN-CAN sale tag right above or below the items to call attention to those items that were “included” in the Can-Can sale.

 There are always a few items that really are a great price, so that is when I stock up for the entire year because most of the items are canned goods or pastas.
-Most of the items are store brand items rather than brand name items; however, canned beans taste almost the same whether store brand or brand name.
-Also, through taste tests that I have conducted, I discovered that many of their store brand items are as good as brand items, and in some cases their store brand items are better than brand named items.
+Most of the items are store brand items rather than brand name items.
+With a few exceptions, I discovered that many of their store brand items are as good as brand items, and in some cases their store brand items are better than brand named items.